Jeff Morrow: Acting career

 As early as 1927, aged 20, Morrow acted on stage as Irving Morrow.
-He appeared in such plays as Penal Law and Once in a Lifetime, as well as repertory in Shakespeare's A Midsummer Night's Dream, Twelfth Night, Romeo and Juliet, and Macbeth.
+He appeared in such plays as Penal Law and Once in a Lifetime, as well as repertory in William Shakespeare's A Midsummer Night's Dream, Twelfth Night, Romeo and Juliet, and Macbeth.

-After serving in the U.S. Army during World War II, Morrow spent the late 1940s on the stage and in radio, where he won the title role in the Dick Tracy radio series.
+After serving in the United States Army during World War II, Morrow spent the late 1940s on the stage and in radio, where he won the title role in the Dick Tracy radio series.
 He appeared in many Broadway productions, notably Three Wishes for Jamie, Billy Budd, the Maurice Evans production of Macbeth, and the Katharine Cornell production of Romeo and Juliet.

 On October 17, 1950, he co-starred in "The Vanishing Lady" on the television drama The Trap.

 Morrow turned to film acting relatively late in his career, commencing with the Biblical epic The Robe in 1953.
-Often parodied as the "Cro-Magnon Man" for his prominent brow, Morrow spent much of the 1950s appearing in a mix of A-budget films such as Flight to Tangier (1953) and Captain Lightfoot (1955), 'B' Westerns such as The First Texan (1956), and science-fiction films as a leader and screen hero.
+Often parodied as the "Cro-Magnon Man" for his prominent brow, Morrow spent much of the 1950s appearing in a mix of A-budget films such as Flight to Tangier (1953) and Captain Lightfoot (1955), 'B' Westerns such as The First Texan (1956), and science fiction films as a leader and screen hero.

 Morrow carried over much of his acting persona from his radio days to his film-acting roles, where his ability to rapidly alter both the tone and volume of his voice for dramatic effect frequently gave sound editors fits.
 He entered the science-fiction/monster movie genre with This Island Earth (1955), followed by The Creature Walks Among Us (1956), Kronos (1957), and The Giant Claw (1957).